Skip to content

 Hand Shake

-Serving as the primary recipient of warm referrals from your partnering health center increases patients’ access to advocacy services.
+Serving as the primary referral from your partnering health center increases patients’ access to DV/SA services.
 Offer trainings and continuing education with the health center to introduce your agency’s services and staff, along with the dynamics, prevalence, and health impact of IPV and HT.
 Trainings for your partner will better equip providers and staff to address and respond to IPV and HT at their health center.

 Heart